TLCFEM/suanPan-manual/docs/Collection/Process/plot.md

 Available keywords and corresponding parameters are listed as follows.

 1. `scale` controls the scale of deformed configuration.
 A single double value is required as parameter.
-If `undeformed` is used, then `scale` will be set to zero.
+Default is zero (undeformed).
 Example: `scale 2`
-2. `deformed` sets deformed plot.
-3. `undeformed` sets undeformed plot.
-4. `type` controls which quantity shall be extracted and plotted.
+2. `type` controls which quantity shall be extracted and plotted.
 A single string is required as parameter.
 Available values can be seen in output types.
 Example: `type U1`
-5. `fontsize` controls the font size of legend, title, etc. This has no effect if the plot is saved.
+3. `fontsize` controls the font size of legend, title, etc. This has no effect if the plot is saved.
    Example: `fontsize 14`
-6. `nobar` disables legend in plot window.
+4. `nobar` disables legend in plot window.
-7. `material` filters the elements plotted based on material tag.
+5. `material` filters the elements plotted based on material tag.
 A single unsigned integer is required as parameter.
    Example: `material 1`
-8. `size` controls the size of plot window.
+6. `size` controls the size of plot window.
 Two double values are required.
 Examples: `size 300 400`
-9. `save` indicates the file name.
+7. `save` indicates the file name.
 A string value is required.
 The extension suffix will be automatically appended.
 Example: `save S11`

 ## Remarks